Relational Linearity is a Predictor of Hallucinations: Details on difference-vector estimation

 \section{Details on difference-vector estimation}

-For each relation, we extract subject and answer representations from the LRE triples as described in Section~\ref{sec:lre}.
+For each relation, we extract subject and answer representations from the natural relation triples as described in Section~\ref{sec:lre}.
 After span-to-token alignment\footnote{We use HuggingFace \emph{fast} tokenizers with \texttt{return\_offsets\_mapping=True}, which returns each token's start/end character indices in the input string.
-Using these offsets, we map the character spans of the gold \texttt{subject} and \texttt{answer} substrings in \texttt{full\_text} to token index spans.}, we retain $24$--$991$ (subject, object) pairs per relation across our six relations.
-All LRE statistics reported in the paper (including $\Delta\cos$) are computed on these retained pairs.
+Using these offsets, we map the character spans of the gold \texttt{subject} and \texttt{answer} substrings in \texttt{full\_text} to token index spans.}, the retained pair count varies by relation.
+All $\Delta\cos$ values are computed on these retained aligned subject-object pairs.
+In the natural relation analysis, we keep relations with $n_{\text{test}}>10$; under our fixed $75\%/25\%$ split (with ceiling on test size), this is equivalent to at least 41 retained aligned subject-object pairs per relation.

 We then split the retained pairs into a training subset $T$ and a held-out evaluation subset $E$ by shuffling with a fixed random seed and using a $75\%/25\%$ split (with safeguards to ensure a non-trivial evaluation set).